The-going/evlproject/content/core/benchmarks/_index.md

 in parallel to running the test itself.
 There have been many discussions about what _significant_ should mean in this context.
-Some have argued that real-time applications should have _reasonable_ requirements, defined by a set of restriction on their behavior and environment, so that bounded response time can be guaranteed, which sounds like asking application developers to abide by the rules defined by kernel folks.
+Some have argued that real-time applications should have _reasonable_ requirements, defined by a set of restrictions on their behavior and environment, so that bounded response time can be guaranteed, which sounds like asking application developers to abide by the rules defined by kernel folks.
 When was the last time any of them did so anyway?

 Obviously, we cannot ask the infrastructure to be resilient to any type of issue, including broken hardware or fatal kernel